All Articles

 • Closed: This stage of the pipeline can indicate either a lost or won sale.
 It's important to keep track of both existing customers from sales you've won as well as leads from sales you've lost, as you may benefit from future communication.

-• Nurturing and retention: Even after your leads have become customers, those relationships will still need nurturing.
+• Nurturing and retention: Even after your leads become customers, those relationships will still need nurturing.
 Use this section of the pipeline to keep track of ongoing communication with these leads.

 3. Determine the data you want to collect

-a screenshot of the fields being tracked in a sales pipeline
+Data points being tracked in a sales pipeline

 This will be tailored to your industry, product, or service, but common data points include: